-Excluding the assumptions underlying the projection of the risk margin, the only discretionary assumptions in FIL Life's valuation are the mortality and counterparty default assumptions relating to the annuity portfolio, which have been set using industry standard assumptions, and the lapse assumptions used for the S32 policies, which have been based on FIL Life's historical experience.
+Excluding the assumptions underlying the projection of the risk margin, the only discretionary assumptions in FIL Life's valuation are the mortality and counterparty default assumptions relating to the annuity portfolio, which have been set using industry standard assumptions, because there are insufficient policies to facilitate an analysis of FIL Life's own portfolio.
+The lapse assumptions have been set using an analysis of historic claims.

-D.2.5 Reconciliation to financial statements
+D.2.5 Reconciliation to Financial Statements

 The accounting policies are consistent between the financial statements (FRS102).
-Assets and liability values are the same in both with the exception of the inclusion of the VIF of £2.806m and the grossing up of the annuity liabilities and annuity reinsurance asset in the financial statements of £0.4m.
+Assets and liability values are the same in both except for the inclusion of the VIF of \pounds 3.0m (2017: \pounds 2.8m) and the grossing up of the annuity liabilities and annuity reinsurance asset in the financial statements of \pounds 1.3m (\pounds 2017: \pounds 2.6m).

-D.3 Other liabilities
+D.3 Other Liabilities

-D.3.1 Valuation, methodology and assumptions
+D.3.1 Valuation, Methodology and Assumptions

-Other financial liabilities and payables are £13,243,026.
+Other financial liabilities and payables are £63.2m.
 Other financial liabilities and payables, such as premiums received in advance and general creditors are included at expected settlement value.

-D.3.2 Reconciliation to financial statements
+D.3.2 Reconciliation to Financial Statements

-The accounting policies are consistent between the financial statements (FRS102) except for the calculation of the "VIF" in the Solvency II returns and the grossing up of the annuity liabilities and reinsured assets in the financial statements.
+The accounting policies are consistent between the financial statements (FRS102) except for the calculation of the VIF in the Solvency II returns and the grossing up of the annuity liabilities and reinsured assets in the financial statements.

-D.4 Alternative methods for valuation
+D.4 Alternative Methods for Valuation